burstrom/desktopulus/README.md

+require 'github/markup'
+GitHub::Markup.render('README.markdown', "* One\n* Two")

+h1 Desktopulus
-Desktopulus is a work in progress 3D Virtual Desktop.
+p Desktopulus is a work in progress 3D Virtual Desktop.

+table

 It is for now only in the development phase.